BerkeleyGW/bgw-docker/README.md

 BGW-docker
 ==========

-A containerized version of [BerkeleyGW](http://berkeleygw.org).
+A containerized version of [BerkeleyGW](http://berkeleygw.org) for Linux and Mac.

 Installation
 ------------

+1. Install [docker](https://docker.com).
+On Linux, you can simply type `sudo /bin/sh -c 'curl -sSL https://get.docker.com/ | sh'` or `sudo /bin/sh -c 'wget -qO- https://get.docker.com/ | sh'`.

-1. Install docker.
-If you are running on Linux, make sure your current user is a member of the `docker` group.
+If you are running on Linux, make sure your current user is a member of the `docker` group after the installation is finished:
+`sudo usermod -aG $(whoami)`.
+This way, you won't need to be root to run docker.
+You will have to log out and back in for this to take effect!

 2. Build a local, automatically-tuned version of bgw-docker:
 ```